 Front Row: Nichols, Cullum, Cooper, Morss, Taylor, Boam, Macleod, Alesbury, Rhea, Crane, Flintoff

 The names in the caption were hand written (in pencil) under the photograph, and in some cases were difficult to decipher.

 RASC O.T.S.
 36 Company Commanders Course

 Southend, May 1943

 Back Row: Dak, Edwards, Deane, Elliott, Masters(?), Jolliffe

 2nd Row: Crane, South, Dickens, MacCabe, Laird

 Front Row: Sheppard, Armstrong, Morss, WIlliamson, Parbury, Meakin

-Identified on the back as "Brig Collins, Lt Col Walton, 30 May 45" — probably Wilfred d'Auvergne Collings, then Director of Supplies and Transport, 21st Army Group.
-If you can confirm this, please contact me.
+This photo is from my Dad's memorabilia.
+It is identified on the back as "Brig Collins, Lt Col Walton, 30 May 45" — actually Wilfred d'Auvergne Collings, then Director of Supplies and Transport, 21st Army Group.